 Due to the nature of the Employer's operations, hours of work may vary based on operational needs.
 A set number of hours per week or day cannot be guaranteed.
-The following are the anticipated normal straight-time hours of work.
+The following are the anticipated normal

 12.1 Normal Straight-Time Hours of Work